sbreining/rasp-o-clocker/README.md

 `python main.py`

-The idea is to run this with a process manager (like `supervisord`) to ensure it stays running on hardware that can stay active.
+The idea is to run this with a process manager to ensure it stays running on hardware that can stay active.
 My intended device was a raspberry pi, hence the name `Rasp-O-Clocker`.

 ### Testing